 - West Chester University: $10,471

-Students looking to save money may want to consider attending one of these state universities or start by taking two years of studies at a community college before transferring to a four-year anniversary.
-You may also want to consider attending an online college.
+Psychology students looking to save money may want to consider attending one of these state universities or start by taking two years of studies at a community college before transferring to the fourth anniversary.
+You may also want to consider attending an online college to get various online programs.
 This option can not only allow you to continue working while obtaining your degree, but you can also save a substantial amount of money on room and board.

 Another great way to save money on college tuition is to take advantage of federal, state, and local financing options.
 Below is a look at the bests ways to save money on college tuition.